survivejs/webpack-book/manuscript/02_compared.md

     rm -rf build
 ```

-With Make, you model your tasks using Make-specific syntax and terminal commands.
-This allows it to integrate easily with webpack.
+With Make, you model your tasks using Make-specific syntax and terminal commands making it easy to integrate with webpack.

 ## RequireJS

-[RequireJS](http://requirejs.org/) was perhaps the first script loader that became truly popular.
-It gave us the first proper look of what modular JavaScript at the web could be.
+[RequireJS](http://requirejs.org/) was perhaps the first script loader that became genuinely popular.
+It gave us the first proper look at what modular JavaScript on the web could be.
 Its greatest attraction was AMD.
 It introduced a `define` wrapper:

 ```javascript
 define(['./MyModule.js'], function (MyModule) {